UK invoice checklist for service businesses

 - Where the company is registered

-Joqiva can store your trading name, registered company details, company number, VAT settings and contact information so invoices use the right details.
+Joqiva can store your trading name, company details, VAT settings and contact information so invoices use the right information.

 INVOICE BASICS